Introduction to Microsoft SQL Server Reporting Services

 interactively or create a table of content.
 All these kinds of features are discussed in this module on report enhancements.

-- Interactive navigation
+- Interactive navigation (drill through)

-- Displaying data
+- Displaying data with collapsible regions

 - Multi-select parameters